 7. Learn to read minds

-There’s always the occasional customer that sends a one line message that you could mistake as having been written on a smart phone by a five year old, possibly using predictive text prompts.
+There’s always the occasional customer that sends a one-line message that you could mistake as having been written on a smartphone by a five-year-old, possibly using predictive text prompts.
 It makes almost zero sense and hasn’t even been signed off.

 Or they have a very vague idea about what they’re asking for but have no idea how to go about communicating it.

-This is where you need to hone your mind reading skills.
+This is where you need to hone your mind-reading skills.
 If you know your product or service well enough the odd useful word will sometimes be enough for you to figure out what they are asking for.
 If not you might have to take a best guess and explain to them that you weren’t clear on what they wanted but you’ve done xyz and to let you know if that’s not right.
 9 times out 10 they didn’t really know themselves and what you’ve done will be fine.
 If not they’ll hopefully give you clearer information.

 If you really can’t make head or tail of what they’ve sent it’s fine to go back to them and let them know that you’re really not sure what they’re asking for and can they give you more detail please.
-Just apologise for your lack of understanding when you so (see above regarding saying sorry!).
+Just apologise for your lack of understanding when you do (see above regarding saying sorry!).
 They’ll probably apologise back for giving you terrible information.